up-csi/rfc-modules/README.md

-# UP CSI Dev Modules
+# UP CSI RFC Modules

-The document template for UP CSI Dev Training Program and DevCamp modules.
+The document template and repository for the UP CSI Engineering Committee Requests for Comments.

 # Getting Started